SonarSource/sonar-iac/README.md

 ./gradlew :its:ruling:integrationTest
 ```

-It is possible to keep the prepared SonarQube instance running to better inspect actual-vs-expected differences (if any) in the SQ UI.
+It is possible to keep the prepared SonarQube instance running to better inspect actual-vs-expected differences (if any) in the SonarQube UI.
 For this use:

   ```shell
   ./gradlew :its:ruling:integrationTest -DkeepSonarqubeRunning=true
   ```

+The SonarQube URL can be found in the logs of the test execution, and the instance can be stopped at any time by pressing "Ctrl+C".

 #### Plugin integration tests